psychemedia/island-storynotes/carus-wilson/13-the-new-church.md

 ```

 In a Town Hall profusely decorated with flowers and paintings of the new Church.
 The tables were resplendent with silver cups and dishes, "covered with every delicacy and the choicest wines".
-The principal guests took their seats on a raised platform, the Mayor (Francis Pittis) and the Bishop of Winchester in in pride of place, whereup the Mayor raised a toast to the Her most grapcious majesty, the Queen, and the band fired up the National Anthem to great cheering.
+The principal guests took their seats on a raised platform, the Mayor (Francis Pittis) and the Bishop of Winchester in pride of place, whereup the Mayor raised a toast to the Her most gracious majesty, the Queen, and the band fired up the National Anthem to great cheering.

 ```{admonition} The Celebratory Banquet is seated
 :class: dropdown